Universal Definitions of the Roman Factorial: Introduction to Foundational Functions and the Generalization Process: Addendum

 For those interested, we note a few limits of the form $0^0$ that approach different values:

 Generally, $0^0$ is defined to be 1 so that many identities and properties stay true for $n = 0$.
-One way of overcoming the anomaly is to use the \textit{F.F.} $\Psi(n)$ in the base, which is never 0.
-Thus, an expression like $\Psi(n)^n$ is well defined for $n \in \mathbb{R}$.
+One way of overcoming the anomaly is to use the \textit{foundational function} $\Psi(n)$ in the base, which is never 0.
+Thus, an expression like $\Psi(n)^n$ is well defined for $n \in \mbR$.
+We chose to avoid using $0^0 = 1$ in this paper since it wasn't necessary in any \textit{F.F.} or generalization.